 System examples are: Altera Cyclone V Development Board.

-Please use the predefine image for the Altera Cyclone V Development Board as another option.
+Alternatively, there’s a complete predefined image for the Altera Cyclone V Development Board available for download.

 Using Common Vision Blox with QT | PDF document & example files

-QT is a popular environment to create platform independent applications.
-As CVB 2016 supports Windows and Linux on Intel platforms as well as Linux on ARM A7 processors QT becomes interesting to create CVB applications for these platforms.
+QT is a popular UI toolkit to create platform independent applications.
+As CVB 2016 supports Windows and Linux on Intel platforms as well as Linux on ARM A7 processors, QT offers interesting options to create multi-platform CVB applications.
 This document describes how to setup a system to make use of this capabilities.